 What is life insurance and how does it work?

-Life insurance is designed to help protect your family financially by paying out a lump sum if you die during the length of the policy.
-If you change jobs, or even retire your life insurance will continue until you die or your policy comes to an end.
+Life insurance is designed to help protect your family financially by paying out a cash sum if you die during the length of the policy.
+If you change jobs, or even retire, your life insurance will continue until you die or your policy comes to an end.
 Cover can be arranged on a joint or single life basis to suit your needs.

-You can also opt to put your life insurance in Trust so you have the peace of mind that the pay-out will go to the people you intend.
+You can also opt to put your life insurance in Trust so you have peace of mind knowing that the pay-out will go to the people you intend.

 Life insurance is not a savings or investment product and has no cash value unless a valid claim is made.